Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/collections.md

 Obviously, passing exactly sized arrays around isn't particularly useful in most real world circumstances.
 So the first dynamically sized collection we should talk about is the "slice".

-You can think of a slice as a view or window into a series of contiguous data `[T]`.
+You can think of a slice as a view or window into a series of contiguous data.
 The fact that it's a view of some other type hopefully indicates to you that this is a reference type, i.e. `&[T]` or `&mut [T]` for mutable slices.

-The simplest way to get a slice is to reference an array.
+The simplest way to get a slice is to reference an array (though some other collections also allow you to take a slice).

 ```rust
 # fn main() {